 The ferry to the Statue of Liberty

-If you're thinking of getting to Liberty Island on your own, you should know that there is only one company that operates ferries to the Statue of Liberty, and that's Statue Cruises.
+If you are thinking of going to Liberty Island on your own, you should know that there is only one company that operates ferries to the Statue of Liberty, and that is Statue Cruises.

-- Battery Park, which is located south of Manhattan.
-As the main pier, it is the most crowded with visitors, so again, try to go early in the morning.
-To get there, it is best to take the subway to Bowling Street or South Ferry.
+- Battery Park, which is south of Manhattan.
+As the main pier, it's the most crowded, so again, try to get there early in the morning.
+To get there, it's best to take the underground to Bowling Street or South Ferry.

 - Liberty State Park, which is in New Jersey.
-If you don't want to wait in a long line for the ferry, or are staying nearby, this is a good alternative option.
+If you don't want to wait in a long queue for the ferry, or you're staying nearby, this is a good alternative option.

-A ferry departs to the Statue of Liberty every 25 minutes.
-When you arrive at the Battery Park pier, if you already have your ticket purchased, you simply walk through the security checkpoint and directly onto the ferry.
-The ferry will take you directly to Liberty Island in about 15 minutes, and you will gradually see the Statue of Liberty closer and closer.
+There is a ferry to the Statue of Liberty every 25 minutes.
+When you arrive at the Battery Park pier, if you have already bought your ticket, you simply go through the security checkpoint and directly onto the ferry.
+The ferry will take you straight to Liberty Island in about 15 minutes, and little by little you will see the Statue of Liberty getting closer and closer.

-At the end of your visit, you can take the ferry to Ellis Island (where you can visit the Immigration Museum) or return directly to Manhattan.
+At the end of your visit, you can catch the ferry to Ellis Island (where you can visit the Immigration Museum) or head straight back to Manhattan.
 Visiting Liberty Island, the Statue of Liberty, and Ellis Island will take you about 5 hours.
-This will seem obvious, but try not to miss the return ferry!
+This may seem obvious, but try not to miss the ferry back!
 The Liberty Island guards will have to order a special pick-up service for you, and guess who they'll make pay for it?

-If you already have everything set and are looking forward to the day of your excursion, take note of some tips that will come in handy when getting organized for your visit.
+If you already have one foot on the ferry and are looking forward to the day of your excursion, take note of some tips that will come in handy before you organise your visit.

 When to go to the Statue of Liberty

-As you might expect, the Statue of Liberty is one of New York's most popular attractions, so it's hard not to run into a good number of tourists.
-That said, try to go as early as possible in the morning.
-If you manage to get to Liberty Island before 10.00 a.m., you'll save yourself from having to put up with big crowds.
+As you might expect, the Statue of Liberty is one of New York's most popular attractions, so it's hard to miss the crowds.
+That said, try to get there as early in the morning as possible.
+If you manage to get to Liberty Island before 10am, you'll save yourself a lot of crowds.

-Logically, most visitors go to the Statue of Liberty on weekends, so if you can, try to go Monday through Friday.
-If going on a weekend is the only possibility for you, Sundays are the best day for beating tourist crowds.
+Of course, most visitors go to the Statue of Liberty on weekends, so if you can, try to go Monday to Friday.
+If you can still only go on weekends, Sundays are the best day for crowds.

 Can I bring a backpack or luggage?

-When you arrive at the Liberty Island pier, you will walk a short distance to the foot of the Statue of Liberty.
-Before accessing the statue's pedestal, you will be required to leave your belongings in a locker (except for your cell phone, camera, and wallet) at the lockers at the base of the statue.
-They cost 25¢ per locker, so remember to bring spare change (or bills for the change machines).
+When you arrive at the Liberty Island pier, you'll walk a short distance to the foot of the Statue of Liberty.
+Before accessing the statue's pedestal, you'll need to leave your belongings in a locker (except for your mobile phone, camera and wallet) at the lockers at the base of the statue.
+They cost 25 US cents per locker, so remember to bring loose change (or notes for the change machines).

-Since to climb the crown of the Statue of Liberty, you will need to leave all your belongings at the ticket booths except for the ticket and your camera, I recommend that you take only your essentials on this visit.
+To climb the crown of the Statue of Liberty, you will have to leave all your belongings at the ticket booths except for the ticket and your camera.
+For this reason, I recommend that you take the essentials and nothing else on this visit.

-As I mentioned before, once you are done visiting the Statue of Liberty, you can go back to the Liberty Island pier and, if you manage to resist the charm of the beautiful views of Manhattan allow you to get away, you can hop on the ferry that takes you to Ellis Island.
+As I mentioned earlier, once you've finished visiting the Statue of Liberty, you can return to the Liberty Island pier and, if the beautiful views of Manhattan allow you to get away, you can hop on the ferry to Ellis Island.

-There, you can visit the Immigration Museum, with more than thirty rooms with exhibits that tell the story of how New York received immigrants from all over the world.
-Something I found quite interesting about this museum is that it has an ancestor search service where you can see if anyone from your most distant family ever lived in New York.
+At Ellis Island you can visit the Immigration Museum, with over thirty rooms with exhibits about the times when New York received immigrants from all over the world.
+Something I found quite interesting about this museum is that it has an ancestry search service where you can see if anyone from your most distant family ever lived in New York.

 Where to eat when you visit the Statue of Liberty

-When it comes to planning where to eat on your visit to the Statue of Liberty, you have two options: eat before or after your visit, or go to the cafeteria at Liberty Island or Ellis Island, where a menu usually costs between $12 and $15, with options such as salads, burgers, and sandwiches.
+When planning where to eat on your visit to the Statue of Liberty, you have two options: eat before or after your visit, or go to the cafeteria on Liberty Island or Ellis Island, where a menu usually costs between $12 and $15, with options such as salads, burgers, and sandwiches.

-If you heed my recommendation and visit the Statue of Liberty early in the morning, you'll get back to Battery Park just in time for lunch and that's why I recommend a few mouth-watering restaurants.
+If you heed my recommendation and visit the Statue of Liberty early in the morning, you'll be back in Battery Park just in time for lunch, which is why I recommend a few mouth-watering restaurants.
 However, if the following list doesn't convince you, check out the best places to eat in New York here.

-- Toro Loco NYC - a Mexican-inspired restaurant with a menu of tacos, nachos, quesadillas and burritos.
+- Toro Loco NYC - a Mexican-inspired restaurant with an amazing menu of tacos, nachos, quesadillas and burritos.
 Perfect for a quick bite to eat in or to take away and continue exploring New York.

-- Café 11 - here you will find sushi, wraps, and vegetarian options, mainly to take away, if you prefer to have a light and healthy meal.
-The downside is that they are not open on weekends, so you should keep that in mind before you go.
+- Café 11 - here you'll find sushi, wraps, and vegetarian options, mainly takeaway, if you prefer a light and healthy meal.
+On the downside, they're not open on weekends, so keep that in mind before you go.

-- Luke's Lobster - the lobster roll, one of the essentials of the American sandwich repertoire, is the specialty of this restaurant.
-Basically, it is a brioche sandwich filled with lobster meat and sauce.
-It's not for all tastes, but if you can't help salivating while reading this, don't think twice and try it!
+- Luke's Lobster - The lobster roll, one of the essentials of the American sandwich repertoire, is this restaurant's speciality.
+Basically, it's a brioche sandwich filled with lobster meat and sauce.
+It's not for everyone, but if your mouth is watering from reading this, don't think twice and try it!

 Alex's Traveller Tip

-Beware of the scammers you'll find around Battery Park trying to sell you tickets: most of them are fake!
+Beware of the hawkers you'll find in Battery Park offering you tickets - most are fakes!

 Other interesting activities in New York

-If you feel like seeing the Statue of Liberty from another point of view, you should know that it is possible to fly over Manhattan by helicopter: a flight of about 15 to 20 minutes over the Hudson would bring you closer to see, not only the Statue but also the most imposing skyscrapers of Manhattan.
-Sounds good, right?
-If you want to read more about this activity, I recommend you check out my article about how to take a helicopter ride over Manhattan.
+But it's also possible to fly over Manhattan in a helicopter: a 15-20 minute flight over the Hudson will bring you close to seeing not only the Statue but also Manhattan's most imposing skyscrapers.
+Sounds good, doesn't it?
+If you want to read more about this option, I recommend my article on how to take a helicopter ride over Manhattan.

-Whether this is your first time in New York or you are already a frequent visitor, you will know that the city is huge and the offer of attractions, things to do, and points of interest is enormous.
-Taking a guided tour is essential to get to know the most important things and understand the history and customs of the city.
-Here's a chronicle about these two tours, which for me are the most complete: Upper and Lower Manhattan Tour and New York Contrasts Tour.
+Whether it's your first time in New York or you're already a frequent visitor, you'll know that the city is huge and the range of attractions, things to do and points of interest is enormous.
+Taking a guided tour is essential to get to know the most important sights and understand the history and customs of the city.
+Here is my report on these two tours, which for me are the most complete: Upper and Lower Manhattan Tour and New York Contrasts Tour.

-If on the other hand, you have plenty of time and you feel like leaving the city to discover its surroundings, here's an article about Day Trips from New York so you can explore all the options.
+If, on the other hand, you have plenty of time and feel like getting out of the city to discover its surroundings, I leave you here my article on 5 Day Trips from New York so you can explore all the options.